SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - If you have one project then one Jenkins-Master is enough, if multiple projects, we need agents
 - How do you configure the Master-Agent architecture in jenkins ?
 - In which location entire database of jenkins will be ? var/lib/jenkins/
-- Why the path in agent should be in /home/centos/jenkins-agent (any-name) ?
+- Why the path of agent should be in /home/centos/jenkins-agent (any-name) ?
 - How many launch methods we have in jenkins ?
 - What are Triggers in Jenkins pipeline ?
 - What is Environment in Jenkins pipeline ?